-The Model 6X engine was built by the Roberts Motor Company of Sandusky, Ohio.
-An important design objective of this engine was light weight, which was achieved through the extensive use of aluminum and magnesium alloys in the cylinders and crankcase, a hollow crankshaft, and two-stroke cycle operation (to reduce parts count).
-Between 1911 and 1912, Roberts engines were used by many noted exhibition pilots, and more engines were said to be built than by Hall-Scott and Curtiss combined.
+The Roberts Motor Company of Sandusky, Ohio built the Model 6X engine.
+An important design objective of this engine was light weight, achieved through the extensive use of aluminum and magnesium alloys in the cylinders and crankcase, a hollow crankshaft, and two-stroke cycle operation (to reduce parts count).
+Between 1911 and 1912, many noted exhibition pilots used Roberts engines, and more Roberts engines were said to be built than by Hall-Scott and Curtiss combined.

 Gift of Herman A. Ecker.

 Weight: 159 kg (350 lb)